pixelsharmana/Petite-existence/README.md

 # Petite-existence
 For ludum dare #38.
 Theme : A small world

 This is the source code.
 Do whatever.
 It's yours now.
-Who ever reads this last is the creator.
+Whoever reads this last is the creator.

 # Some details